-During the previous year, Caisse agreed to administer the Canadian Emergency Business Account ("CEBA") program on behalf of the Government of Canada.
+Caisse agreed to administer the Canadian Emergency Business Account ("CEBA") program on behalf of the Government of Canada.
 The Caisse will provide lending to businesses who qualify for CEBA ("qualifying borrower").
 The Caisse shall ensure that the applicant is eligible for support under CEBA and act in its regular standard of care as required for comparable transactions.
 In exchange for the services, the Government of Canada will pay the financial institution an administrative fee.

-Per the terms of the agreement, it is determined that Caisse meets the derecognition criteria for the loans advanced to the borrower; therefore the loans administered under the CEBA program are not recognized on the Consolidated Statement of Financial Position.
+Per the terms of the agreement, it is determined that Caisse meets the derecognition criteria for the loans advanced to the borrower; therefore the loans administered under the CEBA program are not recognized on the Consolidated Balance Sheet.